Ageas Life Insurance Review 2025

 Let us help you find your best quotes

-Ageas provides 4 options for people who are interested in YourLife plan.
-These options include: term assurance, critical illness with term assurance, income protection and family income benefit.
-The first one, term assurance pays out a lump sum of money if the person dies or is diagnosed with a terminal illness.
-It is possible to choose the sum assured to be level, increasing or decreasing.
-If level cover is chosen the sum assured stays fixed throughout the term of the policy.
-If increasing cover is chosen, then each year it will become bigger by 5% and if decreasing one is selected, then each month the amount of cover decreases.
+Ageas offers four options within the YourLife plan.
+These options include: term assurance, critical illness with term assurance, income protection, and family income benefit.
+The first option, term assurance, pays out a lump sum if the insured person dies or is diagnosed with a terminal illness.
+The sum assured can be level, increasing, or decreasing cover.
+With level cover, the sum assured remains fixed throughout the term of the policy.
+With increasing cover, the sum assured grows by 5% each year.
+If decreasing cover is selected, the sum assured reduces each month.

-Moreover, it is also possible to choose a joint insurance policy.
-In such case after the first of the partners dies, the second one gets the benefit and the insurance policy ends.
-In other words, the first death rule is used by Ageas when underwriting joint life insurance contracts.
-Furthermore, waiver of premium benefit can be added.
-If this benefit is included, then if the person is incapacitated for more than 26 weeks, the premiums are waived.
-For joint policies this benefit requires that if one of the partners become incapacitated for over 26 weeks, then the premiums are waived.
+Moreover, a joint insurance policy is also available.
+In a joint policy, the benefit is paid out after the first partner’s death, and the policy then terminates.
+In other words, Ageas applies the first death rule when underwriting joint life insurance contracts.
+Furthermore, a waiver of premium benefit can also be added.
+If included, premiums are waived if the insured person is incapacitated for more than 26 weeks.
+For joint policies, this benefit applies if one partner becomes incapacitated for over 26 weeks, resulting in waived premiums.

-The second option is critical illness with term insurance.
-It differs from a term assurance in the way that additionally 38 specified critical illness are covered and if the person is diagnosed with one of them, the policy pays out.
-Moreover, as this policy also includes child insurance, Ageas will pay out up to 50% of the sum assured if the child of the insured person is diagnosed with a critical illness.
+The second option is critical illness cover with term insurance.
+This differs from term assurance by additionally covering 38 specified critical illnesses.
+If the insured is diagnosed with one of these illnesses, the policy pays out a lump sum.
+Furthermore, as this policy includes child cover, Ageas will pay out up to 50% of the sum assured if the insured person’s child is diagnosed with a critical illness.

-The policy also can be chosen to be either on a single or joint basis.
-In both ways, it is required that the person would survive for 10 days after the critical illness is diagnosed.
-Furthermore, it is possible to add three benefits to this policy: total disability, total permanent disability and waiver of premiums.
-Total disability benefit means that the policy pays out if the person is incapacitated for more than 26 weeks, meets the definition of total disability provided by Ageas but does not meet company’s definition of critical illness.
-The same principle is also for total permanent disability.
-As for waiver of premiums the difference is that only premiums will be waived if the person in incapacitated for more than 26 weeks.
+This policy can be single or joint.
+In either case, the insured person must survive for 10 days after a critical illness diagnosis.
+Additionally, three optional benefits can be added: total disability cover, total permanent disability cover, and waiver of premium.
+Total disability cover pays out if the insured is incapacitated for more than 26 weeks, meets Ageas’ definition of total disability, but does not meet their definition of critical illness.
+The same principle applies to total permanent disability cover.
+With waiver of premium, only premiums are waived if the insured is incapacitated for more than 26 weeks.

 Ageas Protect Real Life Cover

-Real life cover combines various life insurance options into one policy.
-It includes life cover, critical illness cover, recuperation cover, income protection, child & partner carer’s cover and waiver of premiums benefit.
-Life cover pays out a lump sum of cash if the person dies or is diagnosed with a terminal illness.
-This sum assured can be set to increase each year by 5%.
-However, in such case the premiums will also increase each year.
+Real Life Cover combines several life cover options into a single policy.
+It includes life cover, critical illness cover, recuperation cover, income protection, child & partner carer’s cover, and waiver of premium benefit.
+Life cover pays out a lump sum if the insured person dies or is diagnosed with a terminal illness.
+This sum assured can be set to increase by 5% each year.
+However, in this case, premiums will also increase annually.

 Ageas Protect Low Start